adrianna-thomas/3-column-preview-card-component/README.md

 ### Useful resources

-- [Example resource 1](https://www.youtube.com/watch?v=5DAvEEKfTEE&ab_channel=MrCoder) - This helped me with figuring out how to get the border radius to appear.
+- [1](https://www.youtube.com/watch?v=5DAvEEKfTEE&ab_channel=MrCoder) - This helped me with figuring out how to get the border radius to appear.
 And with deciding to use grid instead of flexbox for the layout.

 ## Author